 Well-supported, with a variety of expansion models, Reason offers two packages of version 9; the $400 full program and the $70 Essentials sampler, which is frequently bundled with other products.
 There are also a variety of upgrade and education licenses.

 While old-school engineers may scratch their heads at some of the workflow options, Reason seems perfectly intuitive to others.
 It's still a very unique DAW, so if other products aren't tickling your creative functions, Reason is worth a look.

 When it comes to affordability, there's not a commercial DAW in the vicinity of Apple's GarageBand.
 Five bucks at the App Store gets into a surprisingly capable recording platform.

-Heavy-duty track recording musicians may find many limitations, but GarageBand isn't out to win users over from full-featured DAWs.
-Its mission brings recording to people who have never considered the possibilities before.
+Heavy-duty, track-recording musicians may find many limitations, but GarageBand isn't out to win users over from full-featured DAWs.
+Its mission is to bring recording to those who have never considered the possibilities before.

 While GarageBand relies heavily on Apple Loops, and therefore runs a risk of same-sounding productions, as a user delves deeper, the possibilities expand, and external instruments, while not the key focus of the workflow, are easy enough to add.

 There are two versions in release, supporting iOS and OS X operating systems.
 While the version for Macs has more features and a slightly more logical workflow, the mobile version is recognizably similar and users of one platform have little trouble making the switch to the other.

 It's not unlike a burgeoning drug addiction.
 A user starts with GarageBand on their iPhone, then add it to a Mac and when that's not enough to settle the jonesing for recording power, there's the jump to Logic Pro, after which making tracks takes precedence over eating, sleeping, exposure to daylight and so on.